Tehem/matchmaker-go/README.md

 Then retry the script to create the token.

-You should get a prompt to open an URL like this:
+You should get a new browser window opening with a Google consent screen.
+If not you can open the url indicated in the command line :

-    Go to the following link in your browser then type the authorization code:: https://accounts.google.com/o/oauth2/v2/auth?access_type=offline&scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fcalendar.readonly&response_type=code&client_id=xxx.apps.googleusercontent.com&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob
+    Authorize this app at: https://accounts.google.com/o/oauth2/auth?client_id=...

-Grant access and paste the provided code in the command line and press enter.
+Grant access to the app by ignoring any security warning about the app not being verified.
-Your token will be stored into a `calendar-api.json.json` file in your `~/.credentials` folder and a query to your calendar will be made with it to test it, you should see the output.
+Your token will be stored into a `calendar-api.json.json` file in your `~/.credentials` folder and a query to your calendar will be made with it to test it, you should see the output in the console.

 ## Setup